 In order to maximize your retention efforts, you need to understand how to track and measure some key retention metrics.
 Once you know how to calculate them, you can begin to put them to work in your own store for lasting, profitable results.
 Here are 11 key retention metrics ecommerce marketers should be aware of.

 At the root of any retention strategy is the desire to bring customers back.
 Whether they’ve only made one purchase or they’ve made five, retention marketing helps you bring every single customer back to make that next purchase.
 The following three retention metrics target repeat purchase behavior.

-Although it might seem ridiculous to focus on the customers you’ve lost, knowing your churn rate helps you determine what steps to take when developing a retention strategy.
+Knowing your churn rate helps you determine what steps to take when developing a retention strategy.
 Since you want this metric to be extremely low it stands to reason that the lower it is, the more effective your retention strategy is!

 To calculate your customer churn rate, you need to determine a timeframe in which to measure it.
 It’s a good idea to assess your customer churn rate on a semi-regular basis in order to keep your finger on the pulse of how your customers are responding to your retention marketing efforts.
-With that in mind, I’d recommend measuring this metric on a month-to-month basis.
+With that in mind, we’d recommend measuring this metric on a month-to-month basis.

 By determining how many customers you lost and dividing it by how many customers you had, you’re able to see what percentage of shoppers are choosing not to come back every month.

 Your brand’s repeat purchase probability rate is very closely related to your customer churn rate—the less likely they are to make another purchase, the more likely they are to churn.
 Keeping an eye on this metric allows you to assess where customers are falling off throughout the customer journey, giving you the opportunity to put preventative measures in place.

 With this formula, you can pinpoint the exact moment that customers begin to fall out with your brand and launch a retention strategy to get them back on track.

 If you want customers to come back, you need to give them a reason to come back.
 Adding an element of gamification to your customer loyalty program will show customers why your brand is valuable and how much they stand to gain by returning.
 Vasanti allows customers to earn reward points by engaging on the brand's Facebook and Instagram profiles, while also rewarding customers for product reviews.

 To calculate your repeat purchase rate, you only need two pieces of information—the number of customers who’ve bought more than once and your total number of customers.
-By dividing the number of customers who have bought from your store more than once by your total number of customers, you’ll get a better idea of how your customer experience impacts customer purchase behaviours.
+By dividing the number of customers who have bought from your store more than once by your total number of customers, you’ll get a better idea of how your customer experience impacts customer purchase behaviors.

 As the backbone of your retention strategy, repeat customer rate gives you insights into the purchase patterns of specific demographics.
 Appealing to those different customer demographics with experiential and transactional rewards can help you increase the number of purchases each cohort is making.

-This metric is important for one simple reason: it allows you to see how much each of your customers is worth.
+This metric is important for one simple reason—it allows you to see how much each of your customers is worth.
 The more each customer spends per transaction, the less you need to spend to try to get new customers to shop with you.
 This equates to more money in your pocket and less spent in the competitive ad game.

 To calculate your AOV, you need to look at the total amount of revenue you’ve earned and the number of orders taken.
 When calculating this retention metric, it’s important to keep in mind that this does not reflect the margin you are generating per order.
 In order to get the most accurate rate, make sure you’re also subtracting expenses and the costs of goods sold.

 In order to calculate your profitability per order, you’ll need to know your average profit margin.
 Once you have that figured out, you simply need to multiply it by your total revenue and divide it by the number of orders.